Causality indices for bivariate time series data: a comparative review of performance: Results

 \textbf{Ulam lattice}:

 \textbf{H{\' e}non unidirectional map}:

 \textbf{H{\' e}non bidirectional map}:

-We reproduce figures for all simulations and methods in Figures~\ref{fig:lp}-\ref{fig:hb0}, and summarise our results across all simulated model systems in Figure~\ref{fig:corr}, which shows correlations between each pair of indices.
+We reproduce figures for all simulations and methods in Figures~\ref{fig:lp}-\ref{fig:hb0}, and summarise our results in Figure~\ref{fig:corr}, which shows correlations between each pair of indices.
 For linear process and Ulam lattice simulations, we report causality estimates in both directions, i.e. $i_{X\rightarrow Y}$ and $i_{Y\rightarrow X}$ (where $i$ denotes any of the causality indices).
 For H{\' e}non maps, we instead use the directed index $D_{X\rightarrow Y} = i_{X\rightarrow Y} - i_{Y\rightarrow X}$, following Ref~\onlinecite{Lungarella2007-vs}.
-In general, all measures exhibit a small standard deviation relative to the value of the index, indicating that the influence of the random initial conditions on the causal structure is small, when initial transients are discarded.
+In general, all measures exhibit a small standard deviation relative to the absolute value of the index, indicating that random initial conditions during data simulation has at most a very small influence on the causal structure, when initial transients are discarded.
 Though we are able to replicate the findings in Ref~\onlinecite{Lungarella2007-vs} in most cases, we occasionally find minor differences between their results and ours.
 In particular, we sometimes find results of a similar profile but different magnitude, as $\lambda$ varies.
 We observe this for: EGC and linear processes; PI and all simulations, SI\textsuperscript{(1)} and Ulam lattice; TE and H{\' e}non unidirectional maps.
 Though we handle numerical outliers differently in our visualisation of results for H{\' e}non bidirectional maps, our results for these simulations appear largely comparable in magnitude and profile.
 There is no mention of a data standardisation step in Ref~\onlinecite{Lungarella2007-vs} and the results we report do not involve any pre-processing, though this did not appear to rectify these differences.
 In one notable difference between identical H{\' e}non bidirectional map results, Lungeralla \textit{et al.} \cite{Lungarella2007-vs} find a region in $\lambda$-space (namely $\{(\lambda_{xy},\lambda_{yx}):~\lambda_{xy} > 0.1,~\lambda_{yx} > 0.1,~\lambda_{xy}+\lambda_{yx} < 0.35\}$) in which they identify general synchronisation between $X$ and $Y$ and have difficulty estimating indices due to numerical instabilities, yet we do not observe this.
 We have followed the implementation in Ref~\onlinecite{Lungarella2007-vs} as closely as possible and it is unclear why these differences exist.

 We knowingly deviated from the implementations in Ref~\onlinecite{Lungarella2007-vs} only in the case of NLGC, in which we preferred to use $k$-means rather than fuzzy $c$-means clustering to determine RBF centers, after finding similar or improved results but with a much reduced computational cost.
 Lungarella \textit{et al.} \cite{Lungarella2007-vs} note that NLGC is numerically unstable for `small' $T$ and computationally expensive for `large' $T$, which we suggest may be partly due to their use of fuzzy $c$-means.
 Little detail is provided about their implementation of this but it may perhaps be that an early stopping criteria sometimes forces a `poor quality' clustering.
 Further, we found that the performance of NLGC in H{\' e}non bidirectional map simulations improved significantly with a different set of NLGC parameters (e.g. $P = 50$ instead of $P = 10$), though we do not present these alternate results.